 At the outset of the COVID-19 crisis, Telefónica sprung into action by building and launching a pulse survey with Qualtrics.
-The pulse uncovered the biggest challenges facing Telefónica employees globally, and how the company could act in the right way.
+The pulse uncovered the biggest challenges facing Telefónica employees globally, and how the company could act responsibly.

-That feedback led Telefónica to implement processes and programs to support employees’ wellbeing during COVID-19, and beyond into the post-pandemic world.
+That feedback led Telefónica to implement processes and programs to support employees’ well-being during COVID-19, and beyond into the post-pandemic world.

 Ask employees about workplace wellness - then act!

 As we’ve seen above with Bright Horizons and Telefónica, innovative companies are using surveys to ask employees what they want to see in a health and wellness program.
 Every company is different, and employees will ask for different things.
 With Qualtrics surveys, you’ll be able to listen to every voice in your organization, take the right actions to enhance workplace wellbeing, and look after your valuable people.

 Put your people at the heart of your employee wellness program

 How effective leaders create excellent experiences to drive performance